molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 Each eQTL run is outputted in a seperate folder: e.g. no covariate or PCs (`default`), cov (`cov`), 5 Pcs (`5Pcs`), or cov + 5 Pcs (`cov5Pcs`) all get their own folder in `output` containing the default mbQTL output files.
 In addition, the following extra files are created:
  * if `plot_pca` is True, a `*.Pcs.png` and `*.Scree.png` figure containing visualisations of the expression matrix PCA is created.
 If covariates are corrected a plot after correction is created as well.
- * a `-TopEffectsWithqval.txt` file with a couple of columns added:
+ * a `-TopEffectsWithMultTest.txt` file with a couple of columns added:
    * `BonfAdjustedMetaP`: nominal p-value (`MetaP`) multiplied by the number of tests performed for that gene (`NrTestedSNPs`).
    * `BonfBHAdjustedMetaP`: bonferroni corrected p-value (`BonfAdjustedMetaP`) converted to Benjamini-Hochberg FDR values.
    * `PvalueNominalThreshold`: nominal p-value thresholds based on the permutation beta distribution (`BetaDistAlpha` and `BetaDistBeta`, only if `perm: >0`).
    * `bh_fdr`: Benjamini-Hochberg FDR values calculated over the p-values (using `BetaAdjustedMetaP` if `perm: >0` else `MetaP`).
    * `qval`: [qvalue](https://github.com/StoreyLab/qvalue) q-values calculated over the p-values (using `BetaAdjustedMetaP` if `perm: >0` else `MetaP`).
+ * a `-TopEffectsWithMultTest-significant.txt` file based on the `-TopEffectsWithMultTest.txt` but filtered on `qval` < `alpha`.
- * if `visualise` is True, two `-TopEffects-TSSDistance-*.png` figures containing visualisations of the TSS distane to the top variant per gene is created.
+ * if `visualise` is True, two `-TopEffects-TSSDistance-*.png` figures are created containing visualisations of the TSS distane to the top variant per gene for the significant eQTLs.
  * if `outputall` is `chr`, all tested variant - gene combinations are outputted per chromosome and indexed using [tabix](https://www.htslib.org/doc/tabix.html).
  * a `-results.txt` file with the number of effects, tests, and significance values (e.g. `MetaP   BetaAdjustedMetaP`, `BonfAdjustedMetaP`, `BonfBHAdjustedMetaP`, `bh_fdr`, and `qval`) below the significance threshold (`<0.05`) per QTL run (e.g. 0Pcs removed, 5Pcs removed, etc.).
 If a meta-analysis was performed the per dataset, the number of nominal significant effects (based on `DatasetZScores`) are also counted.